 Button Function Video Switches from computer to video.
 Menu Displays or hides the menu.
 Computer Switches between Computer 1 and Computer 2, and from video to computer.
 Auto Adjusts the computer signal input to the current projector settings.
 Pointer button Use the pointer button to navigate the menus or use the remote as a mouse pointer when the projector is connected to the computer with all cables in the ELP Link II communications kit.
 Effects buttons Use to display special effects in conjunction with the ELP Link II software.
 Top multi-purpose button Acts as a right mouse click, registers a menu selection, and selects other custom functions.
-Bottom multi-purpose button Acts as a left mouse click, registers a menu selection, and selects other custom functions.
-Blank Clears the screen of special effects and switches to a black display.
+BottomActs as a left mouse click, registers a menu selection, andmulti-purposeother custom functions.button Blank Clears the screen of special effects and switches to a black display.

 Button Function

-Resize Switches the display dot mode and resize mode for the following types of input: VGA, SVGA and SXGA for the PowerLite 7000XB, and VGA and XGA for the PowerLite 5000XB.
+Resize Switches the display dot mode and resize mode (for VGA, SVGA and SXGA input).

-Custom Assigns functions to the Effects keys using ELP Link II.
+Custom Use to assign functions to the Effects keys using the ELP Link II software.

 Freeze Keeps the current computer or video image on the screen.

 Mute Cuts off audio.

 - Volume + Adjusts the volume.

 Power Starts or stops the projector.